vikingdata/articles/databases/mysql/mysql_gtid_replication.md

 service mysql start
 ```

-* On both servers in mysql
+* On master in mysql
 ```
+reset master;
 drop user if exists 'repl'@'%';
 drop user if exists 'remote'@'%';
 CREATE USER if not exists 'repl'@'%' IDENTIFIED BY 'repl';